Jenyay/rust-optimization/README.md

     let single_mutation = mutation::BitwiseMutation::new(mutation_gene_count);
     let mutation = mutation::VecMutation::new(mutation_probability, Box::new(single_mutation));

     // Pre birth.
-Throw away new chlld chromosomes if their genes do not lies if given intervals. let pre_births: Vec<Box<genetic::PreBirth<Chromosomes>>> = vec![Box::new(
+Throw away new child chromosomes if their genes do not lie within given intervals. let pre_births: Vec<Box<genetic::PreBirth<Chromosomes>>> = vec![Box::new(
         pre_birth::vec_float::CheckChromoInterval::new(intervals.clone()),
     )];

     // Stop checker.
 Stop criterion for genetic algorithm.
-    // Stop algorithm if the value of goal function will become less of 1e-4 or
+    // Stop algorithm if the value of goal function will become less than 10⁻⁴ or
     // after 3000 generations (iterations).
     let stop_checker = stopchecker::CompositeAny::new(vec![
         Box::new(stopchecker::Threshold::new(1e-4)),
         Box::new(stopchecker::MaxIterations::new(3000)),
     ]);

     // Make a trait object for selection.
-Selection is killing the worst individuals.
+Selection kills the worst individuals.
     // Kill all individuals if the value of goal function is NaN or Inf.
-    // Kill the worst individuals to population size remained unchanged. let selections: Vec<Box<dyn genetic::Selection<Chromosomes>>> = vec![
+    // Kill worst individuals to keep initial population size. let selections: Vec<Box<dyn genetic::Selection<Chromosomes>>> = vec![
         Box::new(selection::KillFitnessNaN::new()),
         Box::new(selection::LimitPopulation::new(population_size)),